AdaCore/learn/courses/intro-to-ada/chapters/privacy.rst

     end Main;

 The same mechanism applies to types declared in the private part of a parent package.
-For instance, a child package can access components of a record declared in the private part of its parent package.
-Let's look at an example:
+For instance, the body of a child package can access components of a record declared in the private part of its parent package.
+Let's look at an
+example:

 .. code:: ada run_button project=Courses.Intro_To_Ada.Privacy.Private_Type_Child